 The pharmacy had a documented procedure in place for handling complaints or feedback from people.
 There was information for people displayed in the retail area about how to provide the pharmacy with feedback.
-Any complaints were passed straight to the pharmacist or the manager to deal with.
+Any complaints were passed straight to the manager to deal with.
 The manager made sure to pass any compliments received to the team.
 Public liability and professional indemnity insurances were in place.

 The pharmacy kept a record of who had acted as the responsible pharmacist (RP) each day.
-The correct

-RP notice was prominently displayed.
+The correct RP notice was prominently displayed.
 Controlled drug (CD) registers were in order.
 Balance checks were completed regularly and any discrepancies were promptly rectified.
 A random balance check was accurate.
 Patient-returned CDs were recorded in a separate register.
 The pharmacy kept records of private prescriptions on a register on the patient medication record (PMR) system.
-On occasion, the incorrect prescriber was recorded.
-The pharmacy kept appropriate records of any emergency supplies it made through the Community Pharmacy Consultation Service.
+The pharmacy kept appropriate records of any emergency supplies it made through the Community Pharmacy Consultation Service and a locally commissioned emergency supply service.
 The pharmacy kept records of the receipt and supplies of unlicensed medicines ('specials').
 Certificates of conformity were stored with all required details completed.